Voters in two UK special elections deliver verdict as gloom grows for Sunak government - ExBulletin

 The Labor Party also suspended one of its general election candidates over alleged comments made at the same meeting.

-Critics have said the incidents are proof that Labor has failed to stamp out the anti-Semitism that simmered under previous leader Jeremy Corbyn, a staunch supporter of the Palestinians and a critic of Israel.
+Critics have said the incidents are proof that Labor has not stamped out anti-Semitism which has escalated under former leader Jeremy Corbyn, a staunch supporter of the Palestinians and critic of Israel.

 Labor Finance spokeswoman Rachel Reeves said if we had known about these things, we would have acted sooner.

-We can't see everything everywhere, but when we see evidence of anti-Semitism, we act quickly to ensure the highest standards, and rightly so, among our MPs and among our parliamentary candidates,” she said.
-THURSDAY.
+We can't see everything everywhere, but when we see evidence of anti-Semitism, we act quickly to ensure the highest standards, and rightly so, among our MPs and among our parliamentary candidates, she said on Thursday .

 |